 Here’s the good news – they shouldn’t cost a dime extra.
-You know why?
-Because whoever is offering you this brand-spankin new website better not offer anything less than a responsive framework.
-To do so, would be to gift you with a website that isn’t relative in today’s market place.
+Do you know why?
+Because whoever is offering you this brand-spankin’ new website better not offer anything less than a responsive framework.
+To do so, would be to gift you with a website that isn’t relative in today’s marketplace.

 Next time you meet with your potential web design company, or your nephew, ask them if the website will be responsive.
 If they say no, run.
 Quickly.

 You’re paying for a new website, not for SEO (Search Engine Optimization) – so should you care about SEO then?